Video Prediction Transformers without Recurrence or Convolution

-{\bf Discussion for \modelname{} Variants.} Despite our in-depth analysis of the spatiotemporal decomposition, the optimal model is not definite due to the different spatiotemporal dependent properties of the datasets.
 We recommend starting with the Quadruplet-TSST model for diverse video prediction tasks, which consistently performs well across datasets and configurations.
 Use M Quadruplet-TSST layers and experiment with models having a total of 4M GTBs to identify the optimal configuration.
 Then, explore Triplet-TST and Triplet-STS with M layers to find spatial and temporal dependencies.
 Unlike the SimVP framework, which adjusts hidden dimensions and block numbers separately for spatial encoder-decoder and temporal translator, \modelname{} uses fixed hyperparameters for spatial and temporal GTBs, leveraging the scalability of the Transformer architecture.
 By simply adjusting the number of \modelname{} layers, optimal results can be achieved with minimal tuning.
 We provide further theoretical analysis in the Appendix.